Meetings

 LIONS DONATE £500 TO ROMSEY YOUNG CARERS

-Romsey & Waterside Lions have presented a cheque for £500 to help the Romsey Young Carers Charity buy Christmas presents for the young carers they support who are aged between 8 and 21 and live in Romsey and the Southern Test Valley area.
+Romsey & Waterside Lions presented a cheque for £500 to help the Romsey Young Carers Charity buy Christmas presents for the young carers they support who are aged between 8 and 21 and live in Romsey and the Southern Test Valley area.

 In the photograph Lion Chris Birkett is presenting the Lion’s cheque for £500 to Chris Hall and Lisa Treasure of Romsey Young Carers.